RusherDevelopment/rusherhack-plugins/CONTRIBUTING.md

 2. **Open a Pull Request**
    - Use the PR template and check the box confirming you only changed the YAML.

-> That’s it—no other files should be changed in your PR.
+> That’s it—no generated files need to be edited manually in your PR.

 ## Required fields (per entry)